ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 If multiple Designated Resolvers are available, using one or more encrypted DNS protocols, the resolver deployment can indicate a preference using the priority fields in each SVCB record {{I-D.ietf-dnsop-svcb-https}}.

+To avoid name lookup deadlock, Designated Resolvers SHOULD follow the guidance in Section 10 of {{?RFC8484}} regarding the avoidance of DNS-based references that block the completion of the TLS handshake.

 This document focuses on discovering DoH and DoT Designated Resolvers.
 Other protocols can also use the format defined by {{!I-D.schwartz-svcb-dns}}.